Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ![Memory Addresses](../assets/lists-and-memory/ram-addresses.png)

-Note that different types of data can take up more or less units of memory and the size of each unit of memory can depend on the type of computer system.
+Different types of data can take up different amounts of memory and the size of each unit of memory can depend on the type of computer system.

-In the version of Python we are using CPython, you can see the memory address for any variable with the `id` function.
+In the version of Python we are using CPython, you can see the memory address for data referenced by any variable with the `id` function.

 ```python
 >>> name = "Aubrey"